Work hard. Play Hard.

 Hannah is the second-oldest.
 As a member of the Jesup Class of 2013, Hannah served as a class officer, was a four-year State track competitor, and president of the Jesup FFA.
 She graduated with the class of 2017 from Cornell University in Ithaca, New York, where she majored in Agricultural Sciences with a Business Concentration and a minor in Agribusiness Management.
 She is a member of the Alpha Phi Sorority, and in college participated in Agriculture Future of America, Cornell University Dairy Science Club, and was an Agricultural Sciences Ambassador.
 Hannah has worked at Monsanto, BankIowa, GROWMARK, and Channel Seeds, and now manages a top Asgrow/DEKALB sales region as a District Sales Manager in southern Minnesota.

 Hans is the third of the Riensche children.
-He is in the class of 2017 at Jesup High School, where he played trumpet in the school band and was an active member of the Jesup FFA chapter.
+In the Class of 2017 at Jesup High School, he played trumpet in the school band and was an active member of the Jesup FFA chapter.
 Hans has also played at the state championship with the high school basketball team and has attended several basketball camps at Iowa State University under the mentorship of Coach Fred “The Mayor” Hoiberg.
 He has served as both class Treasurer and FFA Treasurer and is an avid soccer player.
 Hans studied Environmental Sustainability at the Northwestern University high school summer program in Chicago, IL and at Cornell University in Ithaca, NY.
 In 2018, Hans won the prestegious John Chrystal Award for his exceptional work as a Borlaug-Ruan intern based at the Chinese Academy of Agricultural Sciences in Beijing, China over the summer of 2017.
 Hans interned with BASF in North Carolina in 2018 and in Germany in 2019.
 Hans is currently a member of the Iowa State University Class of 2021, where he is a member of Alpha Gamma Rho.

 Faith is the youngest.
 She is in the class of 2020 at Jesup High School.
 Faith is currently Vice-President of the Jesup FFA chapter, and she enjoys playing both the piano and the flute.
 She is an avid athlete, playing soccer with the Independence Mustangs, basketball with the Jesup J-Hawks, and competing in state-level archery tournaments.
 In 2018, Faith attended classes at Northwestern University in Chicago, IL and went to the FFA Washington Leadership Conference in Washington D.C.